 You can access any of your published pages at your subdomain on our servers.
 By default, each page’s URL will follow the same basic structure:

 These default URLs are perfectly valid—you can use them to promote your page via email, ads, or other channels.
-If you have a domain or website, review our other publishing options below ↓
+If you have a domain or website, you can connect your domain to Leadpages or use one of the other publishing options below ↓

 View and edit your page’s URL